telekom/oscake-documentation/docs/curations.md

    }
 ```

 If enabled, and the level is set to 2, the oscc-file contains the following block after the tag `hasIssues` (on root, package, default-scope and dir-scope level).
 If one of the lists is empty, it will not be shown.
-If all the lists are empty, the tag `issues` is absent:
+If all the lists are empty, the tag `issues` is hidden:

 ```
   "issues": {